Applications tip for quantity surveyors: know how consultancies and contractors differ

 How to decide whether a consulting or contracting cost management career is best for you

-You do need to think carefully about whether working on the contractor or consultancy side would suit you.
-It is difficult to switch disciplines once you get established in your career and certainly after you become chartered.
+While there is still a boundary between what a private quantity surveyor does and what a contracting quantity surveyor does, there is less of a divide than there once was.
+So you do need to think carefully about whether working on the contractor or consultancy side would suit you.
+It is difficult to switch disciplines once you get established in your career (although not entirely impossible).

 If you can, get work experience with both a contractor and a consultant, even if it’s just a day’s work-shadowing.
 This is the best way to ‘try before you buy’ and will look good in job applications and interviews.